The Ultimate Guide to Icelandic Liquor and Spirits

 Flóki whisky is adorned with the three ravens of Hrafna-Flóki.

-Eimverk Distillery, which produces Flóki whisky, has played a significant role in putting Icelandic whiskey on the map.
-The whiskey is matured in new American oak casks using barley from Icelandic soil combined with Icelandic spring water, resulting in a complex malt.
+Eimverk Distillery played a significant role in putting Icelandic whiskey on the map.
+Its signature whiskey, Floki, is matured in new American oak casks using barley from Icelandic soil combined with Icelandic spring water, resulting in a complex malt.

-The whiskey draws its name from the Viking explorer Hrafna-Flóki.
-One of the first voyagers to sail to Iceland and is credited for giving Iceland its name.
-Flóki made us of ravens to search the island, earning him the nickname which translates to "Raven-Flóki," and three ravens can be spotted on the whiskey's logo.
+The whiskey derives its name from the Viking explorer Hrafna-Flóki.
+One of the first voyagers to sail to Iceland, he is credited with giving Iceland its name.
+Flóki employed ravens to search the island, earning him the nickname "Raven-Flóki."
+Three ravens can be spotted on the whiskey's logo today.

-A great way to get a better insight into the distilling process at Eimverk Distillery is on a unique 1-Hour distillery tour with tastings of Icelandic whiskey, gin & brennivin.
+A fascinating look at the distilling process at Eimverk Distillery is part of a distillery tour with Icelandic whiskey, gin, and Brennivin.

 3. Björk Liqueur

-Björk is part of a larger family of birch liqueurs, as different variations are available in Birkir, Bjarki, and Börkur.
-The brand is easily recognizable thanks to the distillery's signature touch of putting a birch branch in every bottle.
+Bjork is part of a larger family of birch liqueurs.
+Different variations are available in Birkir, Bjarki, and Borkur.
+The brand is easily recognizable thanks to the distillery's signature touch — a birch branch into every bottle.

 Top 3 Brands of Icelandic Vodka

-While Iceland is relatively new to the world of distilling vodka, there are already several high-quality vodka brands available that make use of the country's natural resources.
+While Iceland is relatively new to the world of distilling vodka, several high-quality vodka brands are available that use the country's natural resources.
 Here are our choices for the best three Icelandic brands of vodka.

 1. Reyka Vodka